-During the 2018-19 fiscal year, the District continued the path of academic discipline and sound fiscal management.
+During the 2019-20 fiscal year, the District continued the path of academic discipline and sound fiscal management.

-The District, under the direction of Superintendent/President Dr. Marlon Hall, continued the same distinct course of fiscal stability, keeping an eye on the ever-changing economic conditions of the State of California and the challenges that small districts in the community college system face, the District has maintained strong fiscal leadership and has a solid footing as we move into the next few years of State Budget recovery.
+The District, under the direction of former Superintendent/President Dr. Marlon Hall and current Interim Superintendent/President Dr. Trevor D. Albertson, continued the same distinct course of fiscal stability, keeping an eye on the ever-changing economic conditions of the State of California and the challenges that small districts in the community college system face, the District has maintained strong fiscal leadership and has a solid footing as we move into the next few years of State Budget recovery.